• Skip to primary navigation

 • 💬 Comments

-Try it on your favorite Mexican dishes, mixed into salads, or as a condiment for pork, chicken, fish, or steak.
+It's also super versatile!
+This recipe works on your favorite Mexican dishes, mixed into salads, or as a condiment for pork, chicken, fish, or steak.
 It's delicious with scrambled eggs, served as a snack with tortilla chips, or on a simple meal of beans and rice.

 What You'll Need